 Before the fire, London had contained about a tenth of the population of England and half its wealth.
 As a result of the fire, over 100,000 people were left homeless, camping in makeshift tents in the fields surrounding the city and facing a winter without enough food and with totally inadequate shelter.

 Many people had lost everything they had in the fire, including their livelihoods and business assets.
-Soon the debtor’s prisons of Ludgate, Fleet and Marshalsea were full of victims who had lost everything to the fire and many were never seen again.
+Soon the debtor’s prisons of Ludgate, Fleet and Marshalsea were full of victims who suddenly found themselves in debt and many were never seen again.

 Only six people were on record as having been killed by the fire, but an unknown number died in that first bleak winter following the disaster.

 No-one was insured against the impact of the fire, so most were dependent on the charity of friends and the community.
 The Church of England raised charitable funds for recovery through a system of charitable drives, raising money for the victims of the fire.